Cloud Code for Visual Studio Code

 Cloud Code for VS Code brings the power and convenience of IDEs to cloud-native application development.
 Cloud Code integrates with Google Cloud services like Google Kubernetes Engine, Cloud Run, Cloud APIs and Secret Manager, and makes you feel like you are working with local code.

 Cloud Code works with Google’s command-line container tools like

 Supporting your development workflow

-Get run-ready samples, out-of-the-box configuration snippets, support for key Google services like Google Cloud APIs and Cloud Build, one click deployment, a tailored debugging experience, and much more with Cloud Code — making developing with Kubernetes and Cloud Run a whole lot easier!
+Get run-ready sample applications, out-of-the-box configuration snippets, support for key Google Cloud Services like Cloud APIs and Google Cloud Build, Cloud Native Buildpacks, Secrets Manager, one-click deployment, a tailored debugging experience, iterative run/debug experience and much more.
+Cloud Code makes developing with Kubernetes and Cloud Run a whole lot easier!

 Create and run a new app in minutes with Cloud Code’s Kubernetes support.
 Or work on an existing application, customize its YAML with Cloud Code’s intelligent authoring support, debug it relentlessly with the setup-free debugger, and run it on any of your Kubernetes clusters.
 Whatever your workflow is, Cloud Code helps you spend less time on configuration and context-switching, so you can focus on developing your app.